ys-lin14/osrs-analysis-v2/README.md

 The hypothesis testing results suggest that there are differences between the Iron Scimitar and Event RPG in terms of accuracy and mean experience gained every 10 minutes.

-The sample proportions (unbiased estimator) suggest that the Iron Scimitar is more accurate than the Event RPG while the slope and confidence intervals from linear regression suggested that the Event RPG was more efficient than the Iron Scimitar.
+The sample proportions suggest that the Iron Scimitar is more accurate than the Event RPG while the slope and confidence intervals from linear regression suggest that the Event RPG was more efficient than the Iron Scimitar.
 <br>

 Key differences between this osrs-analysis-v2 and osrs-analysis include